Call Now Free Quote

 4. Verify Mortar Type Before Any Repair

 Before any tuckpointing or repointing work, confirm that the mortar type is appropriate for your brick.
-A professional contractor will test the existing mortar hardness and select a replacement that is softer than the brick.
+A professional contractor will assess the existing brick hardness and select a replacement mortar that is softer than the brick.
 If you are getting estimates, ask every contractor what mortar type they plan to use and why.

 5. Address Flashing and Caulking